Mugshot

 Sounds good?

 Hopefully you agree and understand what an important role this plays in preventing both 'Interview Inertia' and also in reducing the probability of a bad hire by preventing a business from taking on a candidate who matches the skills for the role but not the required behaviours needed to succeed.
-The cost of a bad hire can be significant cost for many businesses as outlined here, so all the steps that you can put in place to reduce the risk in your hiring process the better.

 If you would like to evaluate your hiring processes as you seek to reduce the risk of a "bad hire" why not complete our Hiring Checklist exercise.